-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the natural environment To maintain and enhance the quality of landscapes and townscapes + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the built environment To improve quality of surroundings + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the built environment To conserve and where appropriate enhance the historic environment and cultural heritage + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
+effects, signif magnitude of gnificance of the effect and e of the effect in terms of the three Summary Explanation Enhancement and mitigation opportunities

+Medium term Long term

+(1 - 5 years) (6 - 10 years) (11 years +)

++ + + The development of agricultural

+developments within the

+countryside.
+Criteria is included to

+reduce the impact on the quality of

+the natural environment

++ + + The development of agricultural

+, ,

+•

+reduce the impact on the quality of

+the built environment

++ + + The development of agricultural

+buildings will lead potentially to new

+-

+•

+effects, signif magnitude of time periods) Short term (1 - 5 years) + effects, significance of the effermagnitude of the effect in term time periods) Short term (1 - 5 years) (6 - 10 years) + + + Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) + + + effects, significance of the effect and magnitude of the effect in terms of the three time periods) Short term (1 - 5 years) +

+the built environment To conserve and where appropriate enhance the historic environment and cultural heritage + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
 Criteria is included to reduce the impact on the quality of the built environment To improve air quality ? ? ?
 As the introduction of agricultural building could result in the development in the countryside which could increase the reliance on the private car.
 To reduce the effect of traffic on the environment ? ? ?
 As the introduction of agricultural buildings could result in the development in the countryside which could increase the reliance on the private car.
 To reduce contributions to climate change ? ? ?
 This will be dependent on the building proposed To reduce vulnerability to climate change ? ? ?
 This will be dependant on the building proposed To improve water quality ? ? ?
 Although outside of the Wye SAC water catchment area, the effect on water quality will be dependent on the activity within the buildings proposed.
 To provide for sustainable ? ? ?
 The effect on water quality will be dependent on the activity within the sources of water supply buildings proposed.
 To avoid, reduce and manage flood risk ? ? ?
 As the introduction of agricultural buildings will lead to development within the open countryside, areas of flood risk should be avoid.
 Other policies will provide safeguards.
 To conserve soil resources and quality + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
 Criteria is included to reduce the impact on the quality of the landscape and townscape To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + The development of agricultural buildings will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the landscape and townscape Overall commentary and any cumulative effects • • ead potentially to new developments will duce the impact on the baseline. ithin the countryside.
+Criteria is included to reduce the impact on the quality of the landscape and townscape Overall commentary and any cumulative effects · · ead potentially to new developments within the countryside. duce the impact on the baseline.